 At Juggernaut, we use Charlie Francis’ glass of water metaphor all the time to explain training effect, your CNS is no exception.
 Your body (glass) has a finite amount of resources (water) and when those resources get used up, you must replace them.
 Every time you interact with some type of external resistance (weights, gravity, grocery bags, etc.) water gets removed from your glass.
 Now consider the demand and impact that squatting with near maximal weight places on your CNS to facilitate and coordinate explosive movements.
 There are a few crucial nutritional variables that will impair or improve your CNS’s ability to perform like you want it to on ‘heavy day’.

 Almost everything has been attributed to aiding in CNS recovery except one: caffeine abuse.
 People are always quoting some research they’ve read about caffeine being great for you, but they aren’t looking at the whole picture.
 Caffeine, in the short term, is great, I’ve even written articles suggesting it’s use, when appropriate.
-Unfortunately, the body is designed to need more of something to experience the same effect, i.e. the need for the progressive overload technique with strength training and addiction of any kind.
+Unfortunately, the body is designed to continually need more of something to experience the same effect (as seen with drug abuse, pleasure, pain, etc.)

 When you consume caffeine it increases adrenal secretions and nerve activity, this is good, but not necessary when you’re going out to get the morning paper.
 The result of continual, daily use of caffeine is adrenal fatigue and diminished ability to react in fight/flight situations.
 To put it shortly, when you use caffeine too often, your body won’t have the necessary resources to maximize muscle coordination and contraction when you need it most.